datagazing/optini/README.rst

-Python class to hget options from command line and config file
+Python class to get options from command line and config file

 * Free software: MIT license